Polesworth railway station

-Polesworth railway station serves the village of Polesworth in Warwickshire, England.
+Polesworth railway station serves the village of Polesworth, in Warwickshire, England.
 It is situated on the Trent Valley section of the West Coast Main Line.

-Since 2005, only the northbound platform has been accessible to passengers due to the removal of the footbridge, and the station has been served only by a parliamentary train service of one northbound train a day.
-In 2018/19 it was the least used station in Warwickshire and in the West Midlands and the ninth least used station in Great Britain.
+Since 2005, only the northbound platform has been accessible to passengers, due to the removal of the footbridge, and the station has been served only by a parliamentary train service of one northbound train a day.
+In 2023/24, it was the least used station in Warwickshire and in the West Midlands; it was the fourth least used station in Great Britain.

 History

 Polesworth station was opened with the line on 15 September 1847 by the London and North Western Railway.

-The line through the station was originally double track, but was widened to quadruple track between 1901 and 1903.
-A large gap exists between the tracks in the middle of the station, this is because space was made for a planned island platform which was never built.
-However, there was a signal box in the space until it was closed in 1990.
+The line through the station was originally double tracked, but was widened to quadruple tracks between 1901 and 1903.
+A large gap exists between the tracks in the middle of the station because space was made for a planned island platform, which was never built; however, there was a signal box in the space until it was closed in 1990.

 In the decades before 2004, the station was served only by an infrequent local stopping service which ran between Stafford and Rugby.
 When the Coventry to Nuneaton Line was reopened to passenger trains in 1987, the service was diverted to terminate at Coventry instead of Rugby.
-The May 1974 timetable shows six daily trains between Stafford and Rugby in each direction, calling at Polesworth.
+The May 1974 timetable shows six daily trains between Stafford and Rugby in each direction calling at Polesworth.
 The May 2000 timetable shows the service reduced to five daily trains between Stafford and Coventry.

-Between May 2004, and December 2005 Polesworth station was closed due to the modernisation of the West Coast Main Line.
+Between May 2004 and December 2005, Polesworth station was closed due to the modernisation of the West Coast Main Line.
 During this period, the footbridge to platform 2 was removed by contractors and was not replaced.
 Thus, since the station reopened, it has received only a single daily parliamentary service by London Northwestern Railway, in the northbound direction only.
-This consists of a Northampton to Crewe train, calling at 06:50 Monday to Friday and at 07:22 Saturday.

-In 2005 the Strategic Rail Authority called for Polesworth station to be closed, in its "West Midlands Route Utilisation Strategy", noting that each train that calls there receives on average fewer than one passenger.
+In 2005, the Strategic Rail Authority called for Polesworth station to be closed, in its "West Midlands Route Utilisation Strategy", noting that each train that calls there receives on average fewer than one passenger.